-Lentil chili burgers are a quick and easy vegan recipe (about 30 minutes to be ready to serve), providing the lentils have been precooked.
-It will make eight burgers as shown in the photo.
+Lentil chili burgers are a quick and easy vegan recipe that take about 30 minutes to be ready to serve, providing the lentils have been precooked.
+This recipe will make eight burgers as shown in the photo.
 Leftovers can be stored in a covered container in the refrigerator for a few days.

 Lentil Chili Burgers Ingredients:

 1 – 6-oz. can Tomato Paste

 1-2 tsp.
 Basil, dried

 1-2 tsp.
 Cumin, ground

 Cayenne Pepper or Hot Sauce, to taste

 If you have a powerful food processor, all the ingredients can be added to the container with the bottom cutting blade and run on high speed until smooth.
 It may take some stopping and spoon mixing to get everything to blend in properly if it is not powerful enough.